degdigital/Deg.SharePointApps.Utilities/README.md

 # Common (shpCommon)
 * GetFormDigest

     When using REST, you need to add a client side token to validate posts back to SharePoint.
 This token is usually know as *Form Digest*.
 This service receives a callback function that is inkoked after the operation is completed.
-The function receives a a JavaScript object as a parameter whose properties depend on the operation's outcome.
+The function receives a a JSON object as a parameter whose properties depend on the operation's outcome.
 If successful, the Object is `{ error: false, requestDigest: requestDigest }`, whereas a failure generates this Object: `{ error: true, errorMessage: .. }`.

     ```js
     spService.Utilities.GetFormDigest(function (result) {